carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ~~~
 {: .language-groovy }

 This example build a salmon index for the yeast transcriptome.
+This process would run once.
-We use the nextflow variable `${projectDir}` to specify the directory where the main script is located .
+We use the special Nextflow variable `${projectDir}` to specify the directory where the main script is located.
+This is important as Nextflow scripts are executed in a separate working directory.

-### definition blocks
+### Definition blocks

-A process may contain five definition blocks, that control how a command is executed within a process, these  are:
+To control how a command is executed within a process, a process may contain five definition blocks:

 1. **directives**: allow the definition of optional settings that affect the execution of the current process e.g. the number of cpus a task uses and the amount of memory allocated.
 1. **inputs**: Define the input dependencies, usually channels, which determines the number of times a process is executed.